You can find the Dropbox Platform developer community on the following sites:

 Yes!
 There's no cost to you as the developer, and any type of Dropbox account, free or paid, can use your app.

-You can get an API app key and secret by creating a Core or Sync API app on the app creation page.
+You can get an API app key and secret by creating an app on the app creation page.
 Once you have an app created, the app key and secret will be available on the app's page on the App Console.
 Note that Drop-ins have app keys but no app secrets.

 You can rename Drop-ins at any point, and Core, Sync, or Datastore apps while they're still in development status, on the App Console.
 If you have an app in production status that you need renamed, open an API support ticket and we can do it for you.

 OAuth is an open protocol used by the Dropbox API for authorizing access to resources on Dropbox.
 It is a more secure alternative to handling user credentials directly.
 The Dropbox API currently supports both OAuth 1.0 and 2.0, but the official SDKs handle all of this for you.
 You can read more about OAuth on the official OAuth site.

 App access tokens effectively don't expire, but users can manually revoke tokens by going into My apps.
 In the case of apps with app folder access, if the user deletes the app folder, your app's access token will no longer be valid.